 Mortal Kombat II

-An immensly popular arcade game, Mortal Kombat II saw a 32X port in 1995.
+An immensely popular arcade game, Mortal Kombat II saw a 32X port in 1995.
 Published by Acclaim and developed by Probe Entertainment (who also did the Genesis version), this port is one of the major examples of the lack of improvement between the Genesis and 32X versions of the same game.
-Whilst there have been some updates that weren't in the Genesis version -such as some new sounds, some new sprites, new animation frames and the intro sequence being partially restored -it isn't that much better than the 16-bit game.
-The 32X version will disapoint fans.
+Improvements include more colors, some more background details, more voices and more animation frames -one of the main changes is that characters now have their low punches, in the Genesis version the low punches were all uppercuts.
+The intro was partially added, featuring all of the story scenes, but the brief clips showing characters doing moves are all missing.

 Contents